Sampppp/portfolio-app/README.md

 ## Usage

-1. Mount your NAS photos directory to `/nas/photos` in the container
+1. Set your image folder directory to `/app/photos` in the container
 2. Run the `scan_photos` management command to discover and index photos
 3. Use the API endpoints to retrieve photos and metadata
 4. Access the admin interface at `http://localhost:8100/admin/` to manage photos and tags